 Pricing:

-HomeByMe has received 3.9 stars and 12 reviews on Capterra.
+HomeByMe has received 3.8 stars out of 14 reviews on Capterra.

 7. Blender